-Research has confirmed the existence of potentially fossiliferous Pleistocene alluvial fan deposits mapped as underlying the Perris Valley Channel Lateral B Extension Project (Qvof_a on Figure 3), and the occurrence of terrestrial vertebrate fossils at shallow depths from Pleistocene older alluvial fan sediments across the Inland Empire and western Riverside County has been documented.
+Research has confirmed the existence of potentially fossiliferous Pleistocene alluvial fan deposits mapped as underlying the Ramona Gateway Project (Qvof_a on Figure 3), and the occurrence of terrestrial vertebrate fossils at shallow depths from Pleistocene older alluvial fan sediments across the Inland Empire of western Riverside County has been documented.
 The "High" paleontological sensitivity typically assigned to Pleistocene alluvial fan sediments for yielding paleontological resources supports the recommendation that paleontological monitoring be required during mass grading, trenching, and excavation activities in undisturbed Pleistocene alluvial fan sediments in order to mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources.

-Full-time monitoring is recommended starting at a depth of five feet below the surface during earth disturbance activities, as required by the City of Perris (City of Perris 2005) and the PVCCSP EIR.
-A suggested PRIMMP is detailed below.
-When implemented with the provisions of CEQA, and the guidelines of the Society of Vertebrate Paleontology (2010), this PRIMMP would mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources (fossils), if present, to a level below significant.
+As required by the PVCCSP EIR, a PRIMMP is required for submittal and approval prior to issuance of the grading permit.
+Full-time monitoring will be specified in the PRIMMP starting at a depth of five feet below the surface during earth disturbance activities, as required by the City of Perris (City of Perris 2005) and the PVCCSP EIR.
+Suggested monitoring guidelines to be contained in the proposed PRIMMP are detailed below.
+When implemented with the provisions of CEQA and the guidelines of the SVP (2010), these guidelines would mitigate any adverse impacts (loss or destruction) to potential nonrenewable paleontological resources (fossils), if present, to a level below significant.